 Cartagena—how many boomer travelers have this South American city on their travel list?
-I admit that Alan and I had never considered visiting Cartagena, Colombia, until our Silversea cruise made a short stop here after transiting the Panama Canal.
+I admit that Alan and I had never considered visiting Cartagena, Colombia, until our Silver Cloud Panama Canal Cruise made a short stop here after transiting through the Canal.
 One of the benefits of cruising is learning about destinations that we might not have considered before.
 That was the case with Cartagena, which surprised us with its history and colorful charm.

-Silver Cloud’s four-hour cruise excursion, Cartagena City Sights, gave us a taste of what to expect in this colonial city that was founded in 1533.
+Silver Cloud‘s four-hour cruise excursion in Cartagena gave us a taste of what to expect in this colonial city that was founded in 1533.
 Tour guide José provided plenty of insight about Cartagena and Colombia, which we listened to through wireless devices while riding and walking through the city.

 Taking in the View from La Popa Hill